Placing art in public spaces

 PAC is responsible for proposing new works and programs to the City Council, assisting with design and implementation of installations, and advising the City on maintenance of the existing collection.
 AHB provides administrative support including press, community engagement, project management, grant applications and coordination with the City.
 AHB also consults with PAC to provide advisory services for a fee to private entities for placement of art in public spaces.

-Steve Rabago (chair), Susan Arens, Bill Baran-Mickle, Patty Bell, Sylvia Carlton, Grace Harris, Andy Navage, Shawn Parks, Amy Roberts, Debra Ruzinsky, and Denise Stoughton
+Steve Rabago (chair), Susan Arens, Patty Bell, Grace Harris, Sarah D. King, Andy Navage, Shawn Parks, Amy Roberts, Peter Raffa, Debra Ruzinsky, Anne Smart, and Denise Stoughton

 Interested in volunteering as a committee or jury member?